-In some cases, when you are accused of committing a Felony offense that is punishable by life in prison and they believe there is sufficient proof of guilt, the Judge may rule that you are not entitled to have a bond set.
+In some cases, when you are accused of committing a felony offense that is punishable by life in prison and they believe there is sufficient proof of guilt, the Judge may rule that you are not entitled to have a bond set.
 This also may be the case when the State Attorney’s office files a proper motion for pre-trial detention based on proof of guilt beyond a reasonable doubt or when the safety of the community is at issue.
 One of our Ft.
-Lauderdale bail/bond defense lawyers could help present an argument on why you should be entitled to a bond.
+Lauderdale defense lawyers could help present an argument on why you should be entitled to a bond.

 After you are arrested, you typically must appear before a Judge within 24 hours.
 This hearing is commonly referred to as an initial or first appearance hearing.
 At this hearing, the Judge may review the information in the arrest affidavit and potentially determine probable cause.
 The Judge also may adjust the amount of the bond set at the time you were arrested as appropriate.
 They generally have the authority to increase, decrease, or keep the bond the same.

 In some cases, you may be able to post the entire cash bond that the Judge has set.
-This bond generally remains held in trust until the resolution of the case.
+This generally remains held in trust until the resolution of the case.
 If you meet all your conditions of pre-trial release and appear at all Court dates, you typically should be entitled to a refund of any bond paid.

 In this situation, if the person does not appear as required, the bail bond company could attempt to take them into custody and produce before the court.
 Individuals also may be required to pay 100 percent of the loss of bond due to their failure to appear.

 Discuss Your Situation with a Ft.
 Lauderdale Bail/Bond Defense Attorney